Autobahn Country Club: Businesses in paddock

 Along with private garages and condos, various performance shops and race headquarters are located on the Autobahn campus.
 Some of these include Eurosport Racing, Team Stradale, Havoc Motorsport, Turn 3 Motorsport, and many other businesses available for onsite service.

+Lap records

+As of September 2021, the fastest official race lap records at Autobahn Country Club for different classes are listed as: